WWE Rumors: Big Update On Finn Balor’s Expected Return To The Ring, Per ‘PWInsider’

 According to an earlier report from The Inquisitr, WWE is scheduled to hold its next brand draft on October 11 and 14 and do away with the controversial Wild Card Rule.
 For the past few months, this rule has allowed wrestlers to make supposed one-off appearances on their rival brand’s show on any given episode of Monday Night Raw or SmackDown Live.

 Keeping that in mind, there’s a chance Balor and Nakamura might be among the wrestlers switching brands in next month’s draft.
-Both men were feuding for the Intercontinental Championship before Balor requested for some time off and was attacked by Wyatt on the very same night that reports of this request first emerged.
+Both men were feuding for the Intercontinental Championship before Balor requested some time off and was attacked by Wyatt on the very same night that reports of this request first emerged.
 At the time, it was also believed that Balor dropped his title to Nakamura because of his desire to regroup and take a breather from WWE’s hectic touring and television schedule.

 In addition to the possible resumption of his rivalry against Nakamura or another shot at Wyatt, there have also been rumors that WWE could reunite Balor with his former Bullet Club stablemates in The O.C. — AJ Styles, Karl Anderson, and Luke Gallows.
 As reported by Sportskeeda, The O.C. offered their assistance to Balor ahead of his match against Wyatt at SummerSlam, only for the former Intercontinental Champion to refuse.
 However, it appears that Styles has also been hinting at the possibility of expanding his faction, as the outlet noted that he tweeted earlier this month that having a three-man stable would suffice “for now.”